-Many 2017 content predictions revolve around content creation—marketers will produce more videos, email newsletters, rely less on social as algorithms change, and keep on chugging towards that artificial intelligence and virtual reality-filled world we keep hearing is just around the corner.
+Many 2017 content marketing trend predictions revolve around content creation—marketers will produce more videos, email newsletters, rely less on social as algorithms change, and keep on chugging towards that artificial intelligence and virtual reality-filled world we keep hearing is just around the corner.

 The thing is, successful content isn’t just about how you create it, it’s about how it’s consumed.
 That moment when your content creates a new connection with a customer or prospect is what counts—that relationship is what truly drives business growth.

-These trends explore how marketers will define this relationship in 2017.
+These content trends explore how marketers will define this relationship in 2017.
 They’re shaping the experience readers have when discovering your content, and your future marketing strategies.

 Marketers are doubling down on video content—they’re targeting readers by lifestyle.